matty99/matty99.github.io/_posts/2015-09-12-website-optimization.markdown

 * 123 Requests down to 92 Requests
 * Sending 5.5 MB down to 4.1 MB

 I saved almost 4 seconds of load time!
 I'm extremely impressed by this.
 There is still tons of room to improve.
 I think a reasonable goal is to get it below 1 second.
+Here are some ways to approach this goal:

+* Bootstrap is unecessary - I only use it for the grid and the menu.
+Removing it from dependencies will reduce page weight thus improving load time.
+* The LESS I originally wrote is unreadable and inefficient.
+Improving this would make the site more maintainable and make the css files transferred smaller.
+* Move code to make site responsive out of Javascript and into CSS, doing so will improve speed at run time.
+* Combining and minifying CSS and Javascript files is always possible

+Thanks for reading!
+I hope you got something out of this post.
 Once again, you can check out [my version of the site here](/)

-### Next Steps

-* Bootstrap is unecessary - removing it will save requests and bytes
-* I'm not convinced jQuery is necessary
-* The LESS I wrote is unreadable and inefficient - make the site more maintainable and save on bytes
-* Improve the responsive feature - a lot still done in javascript that slows down the run time of the site
-* Optimizing javascript transitions - lots of room to improve run time